 We are committed to open, frank, and insightful dialogue in all of our courses.
 Diversity has many manifestations, including diversity of thought, opinion, and values.
 We encourage all learners to be respectful of that diversity and to refrain from inappropriate commentary.
 Should such inappropriate comments occur, faculty will intervene as they monitor the dialogue in the courses.
 Faculty will request that inappropriate content be removed from the courseroom and will recommend disciplinary action.
 Learners as well as faculty should be guided by common sense and basic etiquette.
 The following are good guidelines to follow:

 - Never post, transmit, promote, or distribute content that is known to be illegal.

 - Never post harassing, threatening, or embarrassing comments.

 - If you disagree with someone, respond to the subject, not the person.

 - Never post content that is harmful, abusive; racially ethnically, or religiously offensive, vulgar; sexually explicit; or otherwise potentially offensive.

 The college does not guarantee the confidentiality of information shared by learners in the course environment.
 Therefore, learners should not share any confidential information from employers unless explicitly released for public use.

 Please note that URLs change frequently; some of the addresses listed in your course materials may be changed or become out of date.
 If you have questions about a specific entry, contact your instructor and they will attempt to locate an alternative URL.

-Desire2Learn (D2L) is the instructional management software used by Southeast Technical College instructors to teach online courses.
+Desire2Learn (D2L) is the instructional management software used by Minnesota State College Southeast College instructors to teach online courses.
 D2L is your virtual classroom.
 It provides you with online access to documents, lecture notes, tests and quizzes, course grades, communication tools, and more.
 Specific use will vary by instructor.
 For help with D2L, including instructions on how to login, access the Tegrity videos on the D2L page.